Axadiw/MFIGamepadFeeder/docs/index.md

 * Mad Catz Micro C.T.R.L i

-Keep in mind that all controllers without **HID** interface won't be compatibile with *MFIGamepadFeeder*.
+Keep in mind that all controllers without **HID** interface won't be compatible with *MFIGamepadFeeder*.

 # Special thanks